Nursing Homes

 Frequently Asked Questions

-What is the average cost of a private room in a nursing home in Rhode Island?
+What is the average cost of a nursing home in Rhode Island?

 How can I file a complaint about a nursing home in Rhode Island?